 Volunteers are a crucial and important part of HHC and we are always seeking individuals that are willing to work with the public, share their knowledge, their history, or put a skill to good use.

-Please contact our Volunteer Coordinator Paula Steere at Volunteers@hersheyhistory.org or complete the Application Form below if you are interested in becoming part of our volunteer community.
+Please contact our Volunteer Coordinator Paula Steere at Volunteers@hersheyhistory.org or complete the Application Form below if you are interested in learning more about volunteering with us.

 Ways to Get Involved